-Those not registered in SHS or PSR for the entire Communion Class will receive private instructions and can make arrangements to receive First Holy Communion individually at the time and date of their choice. [panel title="COMMUNION CALLS"] Those who are unable to attend Mass at Sacred Heart can arrange to have Holy Communion brought to them in their homes.
-Please call the rectory.
+Those not registered in SHS or PSR for the entire Communion Class will receive private instructions and can make arrangements to receive First Holy Communion individually at the time and date of their choice.

 The Lord gave us Confession as a means of being cleansed of our sins.
 The Sacrament of Penance (Confession or the Sacrament of Reconciliation) is routinely scheduled on Saturday afternoons from 4-4:45.
 Our confessionals provide for confession on a face-to-face basis or, if you prefer, from behind a screen if you wish to remain anonymous.
 Catholics are encouraged to receive the Sacrament of Penance regularly, at least during Lent and in preparation for Christmas.
 By Church Law, those conscious of serious sin must confess as soon as possible and may not receive our Lord in Holy Communion until they have received absolution sacramentally.
 If you have any questions in this regard, please contact Fr.
 Kempf.

 In Advent and Lent, the parish offers Penance Services in Church so that greater numbers of penitents can be accommodated.
 Several priests are available at these times.
 Check the bulletin for times and dates.

 The children of Sacred Heart are prepared to make their first Confession in Second Grade, either in Sacred Heart School or in the Parish School of Religion.
 First Confession is usually held before Advent.